virtual-kubelet/virtual-kubelet/providers/sfmesh/README.md

 ## Status: Experimental

-This provider is currently in the exterimental stages.
-Contributions welcome!
+This provider is currently in the experimental stages.
+Contributions are welcome!

 ## Setup